TomasHubelbauer/ios-photos-metadata/README.md

 JSON before the IEND chunk and infrastructure that allows the user to reupload the downloaded image for checking if the contents of the chuck got disrupted.

+## To-Do

-- [ ] Finalize the validator
+Finalize the validator.

-- [ ] Benchmark the maximum size of the chunk iOS will accept / not corrupt
+Benchmark the maximum size of the chunk iOS will accept / not corrupt.

-- [ ] Cross-reference or merge with the other repository
+Cross-reference or merge with the `ios-photos-metadata` repository.

+Use `a[download]` when iOS 13 is out and it is supported in Safari.